The Procedural Semantics Gap in Structured CTI: A Measurement-Driven STIX Analysis for APT Emulation: Threats to Validity

-External validity is limited by both the scope of available CTI and the degree of abstraction in the emulation environment.
-Our quantitative analysis focuses on the \attack{} Enterprise dataset and does not cover proprietary sources or other domains such as Mobile or ICS.
-The emulation environment is intentionally simplified and designed to test procedural coherence, not to reproduce historical victim infrastructures.
-Because \stix{} does not encode preconditions, parameters, privilege requirements, or environment bindings, the translation step necessarily involves explicit human assumptions.
-Different analysts may therefore derive slightly different, yet behaviorally consistent, executions.
-These limitations reflect structural properties of current CTI standards and bound the degree of automation achievable with publicly available structured intelligence.
+External validity is limited by both the scope of the corpus and the level of environmental abstraction.
+Our quantitative analysis focuses on the \attack{} Enterprise dataset because it preserved the strongest campaign-level structure among the public feeds we parsed; it does not cover proprietary sources or establish claims across all \stix{} collections.
+The emulation environment is intentionally simplified and designed to test procedural coherence rather than to reproduce historical victim infrastructures.
+Because \stix{} does not encode preconditions, parameters, privilege requirements, or environment bindings, the translation step inherently depends on explicit human assumptions.
+Accordingly, the eight-adversary Docker audit should be interpreted as validating the breadth of the artifact, not as a statistically representative sample of all \attack{} campaigns.